You’re 26 weeks pregnant!

 It can be a little irritating as the skin inside your belly button isn’t used to being exposed to the world.

-But don’t worry, your belly button will return to its usual position a few months after giving birth..
+But don’t worry, your belly button will return to its usual position a few months after giving birth.

-26 Weeks Pregnant – Your Baby
+26 Weeks Pregnant: Your Baby

-From now until around 37 weeks the amniotic fluid levels will remain pretty much at 800 millilitres.
+From now until around 37 weeks, the amniotic fluid levels will remain pretty much at 800 millilitres.

-Sounds a bit gross!
+Sounds a bit gross?

 Baby’s immune system is developing, too.

-Right now this development consists primarily of absorbing your antibodies to be ready for the outside world.
+Right now this development primarily consists of absorbing your antibodies, to be ready for the outside world.

-The retina is now formed, which is the part of the eye that allows images to come into focus, which means your baby can now see what’s happening.
+The retina is now formed; that’s the part of the eye that allows images to come into focus, which means your baby can now see what’s happening.

 Some babies will kick and wriggle when a bright light is shining close by.